 A little later another boat comes in.
 The Queen sits regally in the stern with her sunglasses on, as the beach crew pushes the boat up onto the shore and looks around wondering who's going to bring the staircase over.

 The camera in the lower left indicates that newsreel footage was shot on 35mm film, but I haven't had any luck finding it (although there is other footage from this trip.)

-There are no fancy steps to help Queen Juliana climb into her limousine for a parade through Saba's capital, known as "The Bottom."
+There are no fancy steps to help Queen Juliana climb into her limousine for a parade through Saba's capital, "The Bottom."
 But spit and polish has obviously been applied, and some rear wheelhouse cushions have been custom made.
 An archway above her (see the full-size photo, 300K JPEG) has a sign reading "Leve de Koningin" (Long live the Queen.)

 The royal couple wave at the waiting crowd, who enthusiastically wave back.
 The Queen seems quite comfortable perched in the back of the CJ-3B, but it does look like she's got a good grip on the front seat.